flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 ## Quality Review

 Flathub has several [quality guidelines](/docs/for-app-authors/metainfo-guidelines/quality-guidelines) which applications can choose to follow if desired.
-Following the quality guidelines is entirely optional.

 Passing all the quality checks will make the application eligible to be featured in the flathub.org front page weekly banner and also in